Massacre at Marble City Review

 In Marble City a Mescalero Apache pays for a whiskey with a few gold nuggets.
 Before he can reveal the location of the gold vein, he is shot by his own chief, who's afraid the rumors about gold will jeopardize the safety of his people.
 What he feared, inevitably happens: a wagon train brings hundreds of gold seekers to the region and soon a war between the Indians and the fortune hunters is about to break out.
 Two young men try to keep the peace: a rancher who's looking for the murderer of his father and a trapper who's a personal friend of the Mescalero Apaches.

 This is the middle part of a trilogy (very) loosely based on the works of German author of adventure novels Friedrich Gerstäcker, following Pirates of the Mississippi, followed by The Black Eagle of Santa Fe.
-The rumors about gold are only briefly referred to in the novel, which tells a story about horse thieves who are tracked down by a group of regulators (vigilantes).
-The storyline was based on authentic events in territorial Arkansas, but the historical accuracy was completely lost in this adaptation, which seems to be modeled as closely as possible to the Karl May movies.
+The novel was based on authentic events in territorial Arkansas, but the historical accuracy was completely lost in this adaptation, which seems to be modeled as closely as possible to the Karl May movies.
 The role of the Mescalero Apaches, who finally come to the rescue of the citizens of Marble City, is similar in both the book and the movie (1).
-Although Gerstäcker's stories were more authentic than those of his famous rival Karl May, they seem to have shared the same romantic ideas about the noble savage.
+Although Gerstäcker's stories are said to be more authentic than those of his famous rival Karl May, both men seem to have shared the same romantic ideas about the noble savage.